SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContactShrunk.md

 ## A small example
 @cha_small_example

+status: Stef did a pass but should check the code

 We will construct a small but complete user interface, and then show some more examples of how existing widgets can be configured.
 This will allow you to build basic user interfaces.